privacymachine/src/packaging/BaseDisk/README.md

 ## File documentation

 ### generateInitialConfig.py
 This script generates the initial config, creates the folder structure and is **should be edited by the user before first run**.
 Because of the limitations of JSON files and the fact that buildNewBaseDisk.py updates its own config this script provides a easy way to generate an initial config.
 The configuration parameters are documented in this python script.
-Make sure you have no additional witespaces in lines ending with "\".
+Make sure you have no additional witespaces in lines ending with a backslash.

 ### buildNewBaseDisk.py
 This script reads the configuration file "buildBaseDiskConfig.json" and triggers the build process for a BaseDisk.